department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 In the wizard, participants were first **asked when they served, and their answer determined which questions were presented**.
 Then based on their answers to the questions, a results page was shown.
 Below is a high-level summary of the interaction flow (more details can be found in the Wizard branching logic flow in the [Appendix](#appendix)).
 - Ask service years question
-  - If served *1990 or later*, ask Burn pit questions
+  - If served *1990 or later*, ask burn pit questions
   - If served *1989 or earlier*, ask Agent Orange, Radiation, and Camp Lejeune questions
   - If served *during both time periods*, ask ALL of the above questions
-- If answered "yes" to a Burn pit question, skip the rest of the Burn pit questions.
+- If answered "yes" to a burn pit question, skip the rest of the burn pit questions.
 Similarily, if answered "yes" to an Agent Orange question, skip the other Agent Orange questions.
 - Based on responses to the above questions, show one of the following results pages:
   - *VA benefit eligibility* (can't tell if you're eligible)
   - *Camp Lejeune* (may be eligible but not under PACT Act)